varunnaik/infrastructure-challenge/notes.md

 - Every microservice or the monolith checks each request against this service, or,
 - The API gateway appends a list of permissions and scopes (as returned by the auth microservice) to each request before passing it upstream.
 This can be appended as an internal JWT token with a list of claims or more generally as asimple json object saving the need for decryption on each request.

-Now if there are requirements for fine-grained resource level permissions then the second options is not sufficient, as the metadata for all resources and permissions could be much lager than would fit onto a HTTP header.
+Now if there are requirements for fine-grained resource level permissions then the second options is not sufficient, as the metadata for all resources and permissions could be much larger than would fit onto a HTTP header.
 In general the second option is likely not sufficient for anything but very simple use-cases.

 The first approach is much more standard, and is likely to benefit greatly from a Redis or similar cache.